o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/command-line-reference.md

 **Example : Compare to generate a delta**

-Generate a new asset list `deltaAssetList.assetlist` by taking the files which appear in either `firstAssetList_pc.assetlist` and `secondAssetList_pc.assetlist`, but not both:
+Generate a new asset list `deltaAssetList.assetlist` by taking the files that appear in either `firstAssetList_pc.assetlist` or `secondAssetList_pc.assetlist`, but not both:

 {{< tabs name="Command line example-Compare to generate a delta" >}}
 {{% tab name="Windows" %}}